Hyperhidrosis: Is There a Solution to Excessive Sweating?

 Hyperhidrosis is the medical term for excessive sweating.
 Rest easy, there are a number of solutions.
 It is specifically defined as a condition wherein the body sweats beyond its temperature regulation needs.
 Hyperhidrosis generally runs in families and thus is considered genetic.
 It mostly occurs in men, but a small number of women are also affected.
 Common areas of hyperhidrosis are the underarm or armpit, the hands, the feet and the face.
 While hyperhidrosis is not dangerous, it can be embarrassing and uncomfortable.

-Botox is known for its common use as a treatment for lines and wrinkles of the face.
+Anti-wrinkle injections are known for its common use as a treatment for lines and wrinkles of the face.
 It is also useful for those with hyperhidrosis.
-Botox injections in the affected area create a block between sweat glands and the brain.
+Anti-wrinkle injections in the affected area create a block between sweat glands and the brain.
 The brain can no longer get its “sweat now” message out.

 Why Choose Advanced Dermatology as your provider of Excessive Sweating Treatment?